a77lic7ion/Study-Buddy/README.md

-# 🚀 StudyBuddy AI: Adaptive Neural Assessment Engine
+# 🚀 NeuroForge: Adaptive Intelligence Engine
+### Forging knowledge through adaptive intelligence.
-### Powered by Gemini 3 Flash & Pro AI Models
+#### Powered by Gemini 3 Flash & Pro AI Models

-StudyBuddy AI is a high-performance educational platform designed for the modern scholar.
+NeuroForge is a high-performance educational platform designed for the modern scholar.
 It transforms static learning into a dynamic, adaptive experience using cutting-edge Generative AI to synthesize curriculum-specific content on the fly.

 ---